wp-plugins/fancybox-for-wordpress/readme.txt

 == Screenshots ==

-1. Simple example of fancybox applied to a wordpress page gallery.
+1. Simple example of fancybox on a post.
 [Live demo here](http://blog.moskis.net/downloads/plugins/fancybox-for-wordpress/).
-2. Options Page in the Admin Panel makes it very easy to customize the plugin to your needs.
+2. Basic settings on Options Page in the Admin Panel.
+This makes it very easy to customize the plugin to your needs.
+2. Full settings on Options Page.

 == Frequently Asked Questions ==